Baby Betta Fish Care (And Feeding Guide)

 It is essential to feed your fry with live foods.
 Not only do they contain the highest number of nutrients, but your fry will also instinctively eat live food over frozen or freeze-dried food.

-I should mention that despite the high nutritional value of live foods, they are also more likely to carry parasites and bacteria, which can be harmful to young fish, so you will need to source good quality food or grow your own.
+I should mention that despite the high nutritional value of live foods, they are also more likely to carry parasites and bacteria, which can harm young fish, so you will need to source good quality food or grow your own.

 All of the above foods can be sourced from local pet stores, and most pet stores have an online presence providing mail orders and speedy delivery.
 If you have a pet store nearby, it’s the perfect opportunity to see what you are buying, and you can ask questions directly.

-I used to limit my betta food purchases to local pet stores however there is a wide variety of live, frozen, and freeze-dried foods available to purchase online.
-If you haven’t already, I would highly recommend checking out the (affiliate) links below for Chewy and Amazon.
+I used to limit my betta food purchases to local pet stores until I found there’s a wide variety of live, frozen, and freeze-dried foods available to purchase online.
+If you haven’t already, I would highly recommend checking out the links below for Chewy and Amazon.

 How Often Do You Feed Baby Bettas